How to find the OK cleaning price in OK?

 Dear OK,

-Good to hear from you.
-And yes, I feel your pain.
-Successfully pricing your work is a combination of accounting, alchemy and most certainly a leap of faith for most carpet cleaners!
-So what are we going to do with you?
+I feel your pain!
+For most cleaners successfully pricing their work is a combination of accounting, alchemy and most certainly a leap of faith!
+The problem?

-One reminder.
-Look not only at the price but also be sure to have clearly defined job specifications.
-For example, you can base your per unit pricing on how many units you do at the same time.
-For example, one price for five or more units on the same trip versus one.
-This will motivate them to better organize their calls for you and minimize your drive time.
+Include “clearly defined job specifications” in your job proposal.
+For example, give one lower per apartment price for five or more units on the same trip versus cleaning only one unit.
+This motivates the complex to better organize their calls for you and minimize your drive time.
 Also specify that the apartment must be completely empty or a furniture moving charge will apply.
-Ditto on debris, etc.
+Ditto on debris removal, urine neutralization, air space deodorization, carpet repairs, etc.

-Finally, I would also suggest you challenge the complex to pick their dirtiest unit and you will clean it- free of charge IF they are sincerely interested in your services.
-I found very few of my commercial accounts took unfair advantage when I put it like this.
+NOTE: Wanna break through?
+Then challenge the complex to pick their dirtiest unit and you will clean it- free of charge IF they are sincerely interested in your services.
+Very few prospects took unfair advantage of me when I put it like this.

 Let us all know how it goes,